 Organize What’s Left

 3. Use dead space.
-An over-the-door holder lets you store robes and pajamas in an otherwise empty space.
+An over-the-door holder lets you store robes and pajamas in an otherwise empty spot.
 Lidded storage containers can be tipped on their end and slid between your headboard and wall to hold extra sheets and blankets.
-Don’t forget about the side of your bed, either: a handy bedside organizer caddy can free up space on your nightstand while keeping your glasses, favorite book, and even a bottle of water convenient.

 4. Choose wisely.
 I’m not a big fan of baskets as storage options.
-They look attractive at first but over time they collect dust, which is something you want to minimize in your bedroom.
+They look attractive at first, but over time they collect dust, which is something you want to minimize in your bedroom.
 Worse yet, I’ve seen too many people buy baskets to help them get organized and a month later they’re using those baskets as catch-alls for clutter.
-That’s not organizing, it’s dumping.
-If you love the thought of baskets, get the kind of baskets with built-in dividers and, above all, use attractive labels to indicate their contents (and to keep you from tossing things in there willy-nilly).
+That’s not organizing — it’s dumping.
+If you love the thought of baskets, consider using attractive labels to indicate their contents (and to keep you from tossing things in there willy-nilly).